ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 {{<img src="images/image37.jpg" title="Running websites" alt="Running websites">}}

 Your OONI Probe test results will automatically get published on [OONI Explorer](https://explorer.ooni.org/) and on the [OONI API](https://api.ooni.io/).
+You can opt out from publishing the results in the "Test options" settings of your app.

 **Which websites are tested?**